Protect. Assist. Connect. Our Unique Role in Conservation.

 - We’ve loaned over $12 million to land trusts to conserve 30 properties totaling 7,500 acres valued at $28 million.

 - We advocate at the state legislature and in Congress for funding, tax incentives, and policies that boost conservation.

 - We’ve distributed over $14 million in grants from foundations, government agencies, and CTNC’s own funds to land trusts to support their work.

 - We promote land trusts’ conservation successes in traditional media outlets and through social media.

 - We convene North Carolina’s land trust community and provide leadership on emerging issues.

-North Carolina’s land trusts comprise a sophisticated network of creative, accomplished organizations that work tirelessly to preserve lands in the communities they serve.
-Collectively, our state’s land trusts (including CTNC) have conserved over 350,000 acres in more than 2,000 locations, in all 100 counties.
-These special places will provide clean water, clean air, local foods, and opportunities for recreation and renewal for generations to come.
+North Carolina’s land trusts comprise a sophisticated network of creative, accomplished organizations that work tirelessly to preserve lands in their communities.
+Collectively, our state’s land trusts (including CTNC) have conserved over 400,000 acres in nearly 2,500 locations, in all 100 counties.
+These special places will provide safe drinking water, clean air, local foods, and opportunities for recreation and renewal for generations to come.